TryGhost/docs/content/concepts/pages.md

 ---
 title: "Pages"
 meta_title: "Using Pages – Create static pages in Ghost"
-meta_description: "Decide whether your content is a page or a post with one click and build static independent content like an "About" or a "Contact" page with ease."
+meta_description: "Decide whether your content is a page or a post with one click and build static independent content like an 'About' or a 'Contact' page with ease."
 keywords:
     - concepts
     - ghost